hdShang/arxiv-daily/docs/cs-CL/2025-10-17/papers/251015253v1-scaling-beyond-context-a-survey-of-multimodal-retrieval-augmented-ge.md

 ---
 layout: default
-title: Scaling Beyond Context: A Survey of Multimodal Retrieval-Augmented Generation for Document Understanding
+title: "Scaling Beyond Context: A Survey of Multimodal Retrieval-Augmented Generation for Document Understanding"
 ---

 # Scaling Beyond Context: A Survey of Multimodal Retrieval-Augmented Generation for Document Understanding